jgrosse01/CPP_GL_RandomColor/README.md

-# CPP_GL_RandomColor
+# GL_RandomColor
-A basic window which displays random color noise.
+A basic window which displays random color noise on a 300x300 window.